NuGet/docs.microsoft.com-nuget/docs/reference/msbuild-targets.md

 #### Packing an icon image file

-When packing an icon image file, you need to use `PackageIcon` property to specify the package path, relative to the root of the package.
-In addition, you need to make sure that the file is included in the package.
+When packing an icon image file, use `PackageIcon` property to specify the icon file path, relative to the root of the package.
+In addition, make sure that the file is included in the package.
 Image file size is limited to 1 MB.
 Supported file formats include JPEG and PNG.
 We recommend an image resolution of 128x128.

 For example: